 If the first method did not work for you then you can try changing the network priority.
 Now, this will not disable the WiFi.
-However, it will make sure that the ethernet takes precedence over the WiFi.
-That way, there will be no network collisions and you can enjoy the reliability and faster speeds.
+However, it will ensure that the ethernet takes precedence over the WiFi.
+That way, there will be no network collisions and you can enjoy reliability and faster speeds.

 I’ve already written a detailed article on how to change network priority in Windows.
 Follow that and you will be good.

 That is all.
 It is that simple to disable WiFi when connected to ethernet.

 I hope this simple and easy Windows how-to guide helped you.

 If you are stuck or need help, send an email, and I will try to help as much as possible.